arunp8724/meracollege-demo/README.md

 # meracollege-demo
-Now we can create repo
+Now we can create repo file